 These keywords reflect Imperva’s focus on both transactional searches for security tools and informational queries.
 This allows the brand to educate prospects, establish authority, and guide users toward enterprise-grade cybersecurity services.

-If you’re analyzing Imperva, here’s how to learn from them:
+If you’re analyzing Imperva, here’s what to learn from them:

 Within the cybersecurity software space, key competitors to Imperva are: